saidben0/gh-actions-genai/README.md

 * Terraform Destroy workflow: that can be used to destroy the infrastructure of a given data pipeline

 ### Pre-requisites
-Create the below IAM Roles that require access to the new AWS account:
+Create the below IAM Roles in the new AWS `prod` account:
-* gh-oidc-dev-iam-role
+* gh-oidc-${env}-iam-role
 * lambda-${env}-exec-role

-From GitHub UI, create an environment (i.e- prod) then add the `IAM_ROLE_ARN` that the GitHub Actions must assume to have access to deploy the infrastructure into the `prod` environment.
+From GitHub UI, create an environment (i.e- `prod`) then add the `IAM_ROLE_ARN` that the GitHub Actions CI/CD pipeline must assume to to deploy the infrastructure into the `prod` environment.

 ### Example of deploying the data pipelines into a new AWS Account (new env)
 Let’s assume that you want to deploy the data pipelines into the production environment:

-Step#1: Add a new job into `lambda-layer.yml` workflow to publish the lambda layer into the new AWS account
+Step#1: Add a new job `prod-use1` into `lambda-layer.yml` workflow to publish the lambda layer

 ```yaml
 name: Lambda Layer Pipeline